|© Copyright, 2007-2011 Sensorize, Sensorized All rights reserved.

 for Sensory Education

-classic senses (vision, auditory, touch, olfaction, and taste), the sense of movement (vestibular system), and/or the
+from the five classic senses (vision, auditory, touch, olfaction, and taste), the sense of movement (vestibular

-processing disorder may therefore be overly or under responsive to sensations.
-For example, sensations that are
+with sensory processing disorder may therefore be overly or under responsive to sensations.
+For example,

-and thus, occupational therapists work with these individual's to help them function more competently
+learning activities, and thus, occupational therapists work with these individual's to help them function

-spectrum disorders, attention deficit disorder, dyslexia, Developmental Dyspraxia, Tourette's Syndrome, multiple
+including autism spectrum disorders, attention deficit disorder, dyslexia, Developmental Dyspraxia,

 How Does an Adult or Adolescent Know if He or She has Sensory Integration Dysfunction?